Betty (Taylor Swift song): Composition and lyrics

 "Betty" runs for four minutes and 54 seconds.
 An Americana-influenced song, it features a production that critics described as reminiscent of Swift's early country-music albums.
 They pointed to the use of guitars, a pedal steel, and an interlacing harmonica.
-Hannah Mylrea of NME commented the track combines country with folk rock.
+Hannah Mylrea of NME commented the track combines country with folk rock, the genre that Taila Lee from the Recording Academy also associated "Betty" with.
 Other reviewers described the genre as guitar pop, and 1990s alternative pop.
 The song incorporates a key change after the bridge.
 Critics likened "Betty" to the songs of other musicians.
-Vulture's Justin Curto said it harkens back to the guitar-pop sound of alternative rock band Sixpence None the Richer in the 1990s, whereas Rob Sheffield of Rolling Stone compared the harmonica solo to that in Bruce Springsteen's 1975 song "Thunder Road".
+Vulture's Justin Curto said it harkens back to the guitar-pop sound of the alternative rock band Sixpence None the Richer in the 1990s, whereas Rob Sheffield of Rolling Stone compared the harmonica solo to that in Bruce Springsteen's 1975 song "Thunder Road".

 As with other Folklore tracks, "Betty" features vivid storytelling.
 It is one of the three tracks that depict a fictitious "teenage love triangle", the other two being "Cardigan" and "August".
-They narrate the storyline from the perspectives of each of the characters involved, at different times in their lives.
+They narrate the story line from the perspectives of each of the characters involved, at different times in their lives.
 "Betty" is narrated from the perspective of James, who cheated on the titular character Betty, as he involves himself in a "summer fling" with the unnamed female narrator of "August".
 Therefore, James "show[s] up" at Betty's party to reconcile with her.
 He apologizes about his past mistakes but does not fully own up to them, citing his disdain of crowds and Betty's "wandering eye" as excuses.
 Swift explained that James "has lost the love of his life basically and doesn't understand how to get it back".

 The lyrical structure of "Betty" is characterized by a dramatic shift from the conditional ("If I just showed up at your party/Would you have me?") to the present ("I showed up at your party/Will you have me?").
-Inez is an additional character named in the song, who is portrayed as a gossiping neighbor.
+Inez is an additional character named in the song, who is portrayed as a gossip.
 James confesses that, even though Betty does not usually believe Inez because her gossips are mostly false, Inez is right this time about him.
-The characters—James, Betty, Inez—are named after the daughters of actors Ryan Reynolds and Blake Lively.
+The characters—James, Betty and Inez—are named after the daughters of the actors Ryan Reynolds and Blake Lively.
 References to a porch and a cardigan at the end of "Betty" echo the imagery in "Cardigan".
 Although Swift explicitly stated that James is a 17-year-old boy, due to the lack of mention of James's gender anywhere in the album, some audience interpreted "Betty" in a queer context.
 When Dessner was asked about the song's potential queerness, he replied: "I can't speak to what it's about.
 I have my own ideas.
 I also know where Taylor's heart is, and I think that's great anytime a song takes on greater meaning for anyone."